 PCA Membership includes the following benefits:

-- Free promotion for PCA Member exhibitions in our monthly E-Newsletters and via social media.
-We have a combined digital reach of over 8000.
+- Free promotion for your exhibitions in our monthly e-newsletters and social media platforms.

-- Opportunities to purchase prints at members rates in the annual PCA Print Commission program.
+- Opportunities to purchase prints at member rates in the annual PCA Print Commission program.

-- Exclusive PCA Member discounts at various art suppliers, framers and workshops.
+- Exclusive discounts at various art suppliers, framers and workshops.

-- PCA Member only events such as curator talks and collection tours.
+- Exclusive events such as curator talks and collection tours.